incubyte/incubyte.github.io/content/blog/product-roadmap-with-azure-devops.md

 As a rule of thumb, companies should update their product roadmap every quarter or whenever there is a significant change in strategy or market conditions.

-## Tools to Build Product Roadmaps
+## A Product Roadmap Can Be Configured Using Tools Like ADO

 There are many tools available in the market to help configure a product roadmap.
 Some are Aha, Roadmunk, Productplan,  Asana, Jira, Miro, etc.